Maosef/operations-puppet-drmf/README.md

 2. Select the version with 2 CPUs and assign a name that begins with drmf.

 3. Wait until the instance status is "ACTIVE" and puppet status is "OK".
-Now, click on configure and enable the puppet role `role::labs::mediawiki_vagrant`.
+Now, click on configure and enable the puppet roles `role::labs::mediawiki_vagrant` and `role::labs::lvm::srv`.

 4. Log into the instance and force a puppet and labs vagrant run via
  ```